bri-bri/TabStorm/README.md

-# GitNames
+# TabStorm
-Chrome Extension to show usernames instead of github IDs
+Chrome Extension to show a prompt when you have more than 12 tabs open.
+Tabs will be listed in least-recently used order; can be refreshed or closed on the spot.

 ## Installation
 After cloning this repo, follow the steps below to install the extension.